sybrew/the-seo-framework/readme.txt

 TODO check mail Dean about WPML config

+TODO change autodescription-updates-cache to autodescription-persistent-cache?
+	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.
+		-> However, this may cause a notification pop up for those who use two or more SEO plugins simultaneously.
+Though this may be helpful.

+TODO db version 4270 -> 4290+

 **Detailed log**

 **For everyone:**

+* **Changed:**
+	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 * **Improved:**
 	* The plugin is faster now due to [new coding standards](https://twitter.com/SybreWaaijer/status/1654101713714831361).
 	* The main query is no longer performed by WordPress when loading the sitemap, removing 10 redundant database queries.